cloudflare/cloudflare-docs/content/ddos-protection/managed-rulesets/http/rule-categories.md

 # Rule categories

-Rules in the HTTP DDoS Attack Protection managed ruleset belong to the following categories (also known as tags):
+The main categories (or tags) of HTTP DDoS Attack Protection managed rules are the following:

 {{<table-wrap>}}